tcz001/tcz001.github.io/_posts/2015-06-03-muscling-up-privacy.md

 There are some misunderstanding against the code security, while you're using a cryptography, the algorithm, protocol, or implementation should not be hidden, only your keys are secret.
 This is becoming a necessary principal for more audit insights.

 As mentioned in kerckhoff's principle "A cryptosystem​ should be secure even if everything about the system, except the key, is public knowledge."
 Your binary applications can even be decompiled and a private algorithm is usually not reviewed enough in different cases, that's why sourcecode-leak assumption has been emphasised in Threat Modeling, but the keys are stronger and proved by mathematics.

+Some arguments which are in favor of this principal
+- easier to keep secret key than secret algorithm
+- easier to change key than to change algorithm
+- standardization
+	- ease of deployment
+	- public validation

 So considering using a well organized public cryptosystem will be a good practice instead of relying on your secret codebase.